jhroemer/jhroemer.github.io/src/content/posts/WIP-when-to-put-state-where.md

 draft: true
 ---

-It is difficult to know if state should go into the URL, be local (temporary) state or persist (w. local storage for example)
+It is difficult to know if UI state should go into the URL, be local (temporary) state or persist (w. local storage for example)

 ### URL state